 Since the educational purpose of the institution determines the character of the library, L.M.
 Graves Memorial Library quite naturally reflects the curriculum of Harding School of Theology (HST).
 In addition to its teaching function, the library seeks to meet basic research needs of the faculty and students.
 The online catalog can be accessed from the HST Web site.

 The administration, faculty and the library staff combine their efforts to build a quality collection of religious literature.
-The library’s 140,000 volumes offer an extensive collection of resources in biblical studies, including Hebrew and Greek manuscripts; English versions; important critical editions of the Greek New Testament; facsimiles and critical editions of the Dead Sea Scrolls; a large collection of materials on the Greek and Hebrew languages; and substantial holdings of older and recent commentaries and monographs, many in French and German, reflecting scholarly and critical study of the biblical text.
+The library’s nearly 150,000 volumes offer an extensive collection of resources in biblical studies, including Hebrew and Greek manuscripts; English versions; important critical editions of the Greek New Testament; facsimiles and critical editions of the Dead Sea Scrolls; a large collection of materials on the Greek and Hebrew languages; and substantial holdings of older and recent commentaries and monographs, many in French and German, reflecting scholarly and critical study of the biblical text.
 Complementing these materials is a significant collection of resources on the ancient Near East and the Graeco-Roman world, which includes critical editions of important works and collections of original resources, such as paprology, epigraphy, and numismatics, and excavation reports from sites throughout the ancient Near East.

 The collection also includes hundreds of Restoration Movement books, periodicals, pamphlets, debates, hymnals, histories, lectureships and scholarly studies, as well as thousands of reports reflecting the missionary history of the churches of Christ.